nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-develop-with-angular2.md

 1. Install [Git](https://git-scm.com/).
 2. Install [node.js](https://nodejs.org/) and ensure [NPM](https://www.npmjs.com/) is installed.
-3. In a terminal, use NPM to install the CLI tool:
+3. In a terminal, use npm to install the CLI tool:

   ```bash
   $ npm install -g nuxeo-cli